imanghafoori1/laravel-decorator/README.md

 A decorator is callable which wraps around the original decorated callable, in order to form a new callable composed of the previous two.

-Like a python snake swallowing a deer whole and wraps around it's body !
+Like a python snake swallowing a deer whole and wraps around its body !

 After that the snake becomes capable to eat and digest grasses :herb: because it has a deer inside it.